 The sector faces significant challenges and opportunities that require a quantum step in funding.
-It needs to attract significant co-funding from Government to achieve resilience to address climate change and market diversification.
-Another major issue requiring an increase in funds is to re-establish its social licence to operate.
+It needs to attract significant co-funding from Government to achieve resilience in terms of climate and markets, and it needs to re-establish its social licence to operate.
 We face significant increases in compliance costs if we don't succeed.